 Lease deeds in India may be subject to the rent control laws of individual states, such as the Maharashtra Rent Control Act, 1999, subject however to the exceptions therein.
 Rent Control Acts provide some rights and benefits to tenants, such as protection against eviction, limits on the rent being charged etc.

 Where a property falls under the rent control law, the tenant is may become a statutory tenant.
-However, usually provisions of the rent control acts apply to where a premises is given on rent for a continous period of 1 year or more.
+However, usually provisions of the rent control acts apply to where a premise is given on rent for a continuous period of 1 year or more.
 Due to this reason, often landlords prefer to enter into lease agreements for a period of 11 months which provides flexibility in terms of setting the rent and security deposit as per market rates.
 There are no clear legal provisions on the amount of security deposit to be charged.
 However, there have been some court verdicts wherein courts have limited the amount of security deposit that can be taken by landlords.

 In the event the landlord fails to refund the deposit, legal action can be initiated for recovery of the same by sending a legal notice if the matter cannot be solved amicably.